Skip to content

 The id_token is a JWT (ES256-signed) containing identity claims mapped to OIDC standard claim names where possible:

-IDToken ScopeOIDC ClaimTypeDescription
+IDToken Seal ScopeOIDC ClaimTypeDescription

 openidsubstringSubject identifier (tokenId)